rubenvar/csv-reader/README.md

    2. Check if there is a **title row** for the data.
 This will format a header row in the table.
    3. Input the number of **lines to skip** at the top.
 Some csv pages have a few lines with info, we don't want to format those.
    4. Check if there are **links** in the data.
 They will be formatted as clickable links.
+4. Click the appropriate button.
-4. Done, enjoy the table!
+5. Done, enjoy the result!

 ### Example